 You are expected to attend all teaching sessions (e.g. lectures and tutorials), as material covered in these sessions forms the basis for your understanding of the subject.
-Please note that your different departments/faculty may have specific attendance requirements and penalties over and above the general university guidelines.
-If you are in doubt about the attendance policy for your module/course, please consult your professor.
+Note that different departments/faculty may have specific attendance requirements and penalties over and above the general university guidelines.
+If you are in doubt about the policy for your module/course, please consult your professor.